🧡 Skip to main content🔍 Skip to search

 • Application data associated with the user.

-User desktop
+User Desktop

-Among other things the user desktop serves as the graphical environment in which the application graphical user interfaces (GUIs) are drawn.
-If the user whose credentials are used to start a program is not logged into the system, his desktop is not prepared and hence the program's screen output will not be shown anywhere.
+Among other things the user Desktop serves as the graphical environment in which the application graphical user interfaces (GUIs) are drawn.
+If the user whose credentials are used to start a program is not logged into the system, his Desktop is not prepared and hence the program's screen output will not be shown anywhere.

 On the other hand, using user's credentials to run a Task is not equivalent to the user being fully logged into the system.
 The main difference lies in the accessibility of the graphical environment.

-Note that on older systems such as Microsoft Windows Server 2003 (before Session 0 Isolation was introduced), the screen output of application's graphical user interface is shown to the desktop of currently logged user if the specified user is not logged in or the application is run as Service user (SYSTEM).
-In other words, the screen output for users who are not fully logged in (yet whose credentials are used to run a program) is redirected to current user's desktop (if available).
+Note that on older systems (before Session 0 Isolation was introduced), the screen output of an application's graphical user interface is shown on the Desktop of the currently logged-in user if the specified user is not logged in or the application is run as Service user (SYSTEM).

 Example

-A Task is executed with credentials (username and password, specified in Task Run As settings) of user John.
-The Task uses the Start App Action to start the Notepad application.
 When Task starts, Mary's Desktop may be open and Notepad may appear on Mary's Desktop, even if it was started without Mary's credentials.
-When the Task is executed, the results depend both on operating system and the fact whether Mary is logged in or not.
+When the Task is executed, the results depend both on the operating system and the fact whether Mary is logged in or not.

-• If Mary is logged into the system, the Notepad window will be drawn on Mary's desktop;
+• If Mary is logged into the system, the Notepad window will be drawn on Mary's Desktop.

-• If Mary is not logged into the system, the Notepad window will be drawn on John's desktop.
+• If Mary is not logged into the system, the Notepad window will be drawn on John's Desktop.
 Or Notepad will not be drawn at all if no one is logged into the system.

-Since Windows 7 and Windows Server 2008:
+Modern Windows (including Windows 11, and Windows Server 2022):

-• If Mary is logged into the system, the Notepad window will not be drawn on Mary's desktop;
+• If Mary is logged into the system, the Notepad window will not be drawn on Mary's Desktop.

 Task Run As settings · John's notepad